RY997/React-Typescript-reusable-components/README.md

 # React-Typescript-reusable-components
-Build basic reusable components using react typescript
+Build basic reusable components using React Typescript, e.g. button, modal, dialog, navbar, table, tooltip, card, header, footer
 ## Why typescript?
-type checking
+Type checking, early detection of problems caused by type mismatch.
 ## Reusable components
-no hard coding parameters but with default style
+No hard coding parameters but with default style.
+If pass the parameter for classname, use the passed style, otherwise use the default style.